-\Any renewal requires applicants to disclose any prior or currently pending misdemeanor or felony charges.
+Any renewal requires applicants to disclose any prior or currently pending misdemeanor or felony charges.
 Proof of disposition may be required.
+Barbering license will require disclosure at time of initial application.

 Examination Fees

 In addition to the regular license fee, applicants must pay for each practical and written examination taken.
 The fee for each exam is \$15 and must be paid when the exam is scheduled.